 Provided your kitten has been weaned you can feed a complete kitten food which will have been constituted specifically for the dietary needs of kittens and young cats.
-You will find a variety of kitten food on the market covering wet, dry and raw varieties.
-It is beyond the scope of this article to address each one but it’s worth remembering that cats are obligate carnivores and do best when given food with a very high meat content percentage.
-It is also advisable to provide food at room temperature or even a little warmer.
+You will find a variety of kitten food on the market covering wet cat food, dry cat food and raw varieties.
+It is beyond the scope of this article to address each one but it’s worth remembering that cats are obligate carnivores and do best when given cat food with a very high meat content percentage.
+It is also advisable to provide cat food at room temperature or even a little warmer.

 Keeping Your Kitten Hydrated

 One advantage of wet food is it provides more moisture in your kitten’s diet which is important for kidney health – a common issue with cats in later life.
 By adding a tablespoon or two of warm water to your kitten’s wet food you can raise its temperature slightly and increase its moisture content at the same time.
 If you are planning to try a new brand of cat food, it’s best to gradually transition to the new composition by altering the ratio between old and new cat food over the course of a week or so.
 Your kitten’s young stomach will be quite delicate at first so you may need to experiment a little at first to find a brand and recipe combination that hits the mark.